“Immediately, I had a good feeling!”: Simmons & Simmons boasts a strong sector focus and a fine fintech legacy.

 Dublin Training Contract

-The Dublin programme is open to final year university students and graduates from all degree subjects.
-The firm is recruiting for trainees to join the firm from September 2024 onwards.
+The Dublin programme is open to graduates from all degree subjects who have completed and passed all eight FE1 exams.
+The firm is recruiting for trainees to join the firm from May 2025 onwards.

-- Applications open: 15 September 2023
+- Applications open: 16 September 2024

-- Deadline: 31 December 2023
+- Deadline: 15 December 2024

 Solicitor Apprenticeship

-Qualify as a solicitor and earn while you learn through the firm's six year solicitor apprenticeship programme.
+Qualify as a solicitor and earn while you learn through the firm's six-year solicitor apprenticeship programme.
 Four days a week will be spent gaining practical work experience and one day a week studying with BPP University.

 During your studies, you’ll complete your LLB (Hons) Law and Legal Practice and go on to study towards the Solicitors Qualifying Examinations (SQE).
 On successful completion of the SQE, you will qualify as a solicitor at the end of the programme.

-- Applications open: 15 October 2023
+- Applications open: 1 December 2024

-- Deadline: 15 February 2024
+- Deadline: 15 February 2025

 Simmons & Simmons LLP